 Measles , Mumps And Rubella

-The measles, mumps, and rubella (MMR) vaccine is one that is recommended for all children as it protects them against three of the most severe illnesses.
+The measles, mumps, and rubella (MMR) vaccine is recommended for all children as it protects them against three of the most severe illnesses.
 This is a two-part vaccination and must be given to children before they enter school.
 However, if you’re an adult who has not yet had the vaccination or the disease, you may need to take the MMR vaccination too.
 At Apollo Clinic, we understand the uncertainty of illness and the importance of vaccines for children; and are therefore committed to supporting you and making sure that your child receives the best medical treatment.

 What are Measles, Mumps and Rubella?

-Measles, mumps and rubella, are diseases that are severe and are quite common among children.
+Measles, mumps, and rubella, are diseases that are severe and are quite common among children.

 - Measles in children start with fever, a runny nose, cough, conjunctivitis and some red rashes that initially appear on the face, and later spread to the rest of the body.
 Sometimes, the virus also infects the lungs.
 Thus, causing pneumonia.
 Measles also affects older children, the effects of which can lead to inflammation of the brain, causing seizures and brain damage.